 Jerk chicken is one of those ideal summer dishes – fun and festive enough for company and quick enough, after the initial marinade, for every day.
 Pair it with a Mango Salsa and maybe some trendy Sweet Potato Fries and you have a party on your hands.

-Bone in chicken pieces are great if you want to spend the time on the grill, but for a crowd or weeknight cooking, you can’t beat a boneless breast – just watch them carefully so they don’t dry out.
+Bone in chicken pieces are great if you want to spend the time on the grill, slowly cooking this to a tender perfection, but for a crowd or weeknight cooking, you can’t beat a boneless breast – just watch them carefully so they don’t dry out.
 This marinade is marvelous with pork chops, also.

 Buy the chicken on sale and you’re sure to have a budget dinner.
-Sweet Potato fries are always inexpensive, especially home-made (about $1.63 for four servings), and with the Mango Salsa (about $1.22) the total meal comes in around $4.22.
-You’ll have enough bank left to whip up a dipping sauce for the fries, like the Lime Chile Mayo I served with Onion Rings awhile back.
+The Jerk Chicken runs a measly $1.27 (note: I don’t count spices) and I’ve added my Stupid Simple Sweet Potato Fries and some Mango Salsa to bring some freshness to the meal.
+You’ll have enough bank left to whip up a dipping sauce for the fries.
+I think you’ll like my Chile Lime Dipping Sauce.

 - 1 teaspoon of allspice berries